Join the home of brilliant entertainment with shows & movies on NOW

 See below for some of the brilliant entertainment with the best of HBO and Sky Originals, world-class box sets, and unmissable movies for everyone that you can stream from the comfort of your own home.

-With the big day of the Oscars coming up Monday 26th April- we have our bets set on Promising Young Woman for a win, or two...or five.
+With the big day of the Oscars at the weekend - we have our bets set on Promising Young Woman for a win, or two...or five.

 Released April 16th- If you haven’t seen Promising Young Woman, it’s time you did.